 FERIA DE ABRIL

-Feria de abril or Seville’s April Fair is a joyful festival full of traditional music such as, flamenco and sevillanas, and delicious food and drinks.
+Feria de abril or Seville’s April Fair is a joyful festival full of traditional music and dances such as flamenco and sevillanas, and delicious food and drinks.

 The dates of the fair are not fixed, but it usually takes place two weeks after Holy week and lasts for one week.
 The fair starts with the alumbrado, the lighting of the portada (facade), at the entrance to the fairgrounds.